davenarchives/drafted/README.md

 ## Introduction

 Drafted is a web-based platform designed to let users anonymously share heartfelt messages, regrets, or unspoken thoughts.
 Each message can be accompanied by music links to enhance emotional impact.
-The platform allows users to submit, browse, and delete messages securely.
+The platform allows users to submit and browse messages.

 ## Features